Nic30/hwtHls/doc/ioGateMaterialization.rst

 * discover the output channels
 * move each write down (in the direction to successor) in basic blocks as possible
   * if all predecessor contains write to this channel, move the write into successor
-* resolve latest write location and instanciate a buffers of size of minimal latency between that location and the latest location
+* resolve latest write location and instantiate a buffers of size of minimal latency between that location and the latest location
 * the data into this buffer should be put only if confirmed
 * this data also needs to have some ordering information
   * we use will be composed of bits which will represent an iteration index of each loop